Desroches Island: History

 In 2008 Island Conservation Society opened a Conservation Centre at Desroches.
 Turtle monitoring, bird monitoring and island rehabilitation projects were implemented and an endowment fund established to provide funds to protect the environment.

-The LUX managed resort was expanded to 60 rooms in 2008, and in 2016 the resort was sold to Four Seasons hotels.
+The LUX managed resort was expanded to 60 rooms in 2008, and in 2016 the resort was sold to Four Seasons hotels which contract ends in December 2024 and the old owner a Swiss industrial family already owning the North Island will take over.

 Four Seasons are adding more rooms in Lodge beach, but the Madame Zabre Beach units are sold as residential buildings, and a new neighborhood will be formed in this area by 2017.

 Geography

 It is located 36 km east of the Amirantes Bank, and separated from it by water over 1300 m deep.
 It lies on the southern edge of a reef of atoll character.
 At the northern edge of the atoll are the Shark Rocks, with least depths between 3 and 6 m.
 The island is fringed by a drying reef which extends 1.6 km offshore from the northeastern extremity and 0.8 km from the southwestern extremity.
 The island is low and is covered with coconut palms and tall hardwood trees.
 A deep channel, about 1.6 km wide, leads into the lagoon.
 The least depth in the channel is 18.3 m, and it crosses the atoll in a position about 11 km northwest of Desroches.